We Compare VTI vs VUG: Vanguard Total Stock Market ETF (VTI) vs Vanguard Growth ETF (VUG)

 - Both Have Equivalent Admiral Funds (VTSAX & VIGAX)

 VTI and VUG Differences

-VTI vs VUG primarily differs in that VUG has a much smaller number of holdings that are focused on US growth stocks.
-Vanguard’s VTI has 12 times as many holdings and is a balance between growth and value stocks.
+The main difference between VTI and VUG is that VUG has fewer holdings focused on U.S. growth stocks.
+Vanguard’s VTI has 12 times as many holdings and balances growth and value stocks.

 Both are passively managed and have very low expense ratios (0.03% vs 0.04%).